aaronbaggett/youngmetro/README.md

 ### XeLaTeX

 `youngmetro` uses XeLaTeX as the default TeX typesetting engine.
 Just comment out the `mainfont:` and `monofont` options in the front matter.
-This should revert back to Pandoc's defaults.
+This should revert back to Pandoc’s defaults.

 ``` yaml
 ---